 For instance, in the first two years following hospitalization, the suicide rate of the non-contact (control) group was nearly twice as high as that of the contact group.

 But there was more.
 The work demonstrated that people who attempted suicide, and wanted zero to do with the mental health system, could still be reached.

-Cherkis wraps-up his piece chatting with Ursula Whiteside at her bungalow in Seattle.
+Jason Cherkis wraps-up his piece chatting with Dr. Whiteside at her Seattle bungalow.
 And he got to meet Amanda.
 She and Whiteside stay in touch, even though they stopped working together two years after the suicide attempt.

-Ursula Whitesides’s take on suicide?
-“I think people die when they feel completely alone.”
+Dr. Whitesides’s take on suicide?
+She believes people die when they feel completely alone.

-So could the suicide solution be found in something so incredibly simple that darned near everyone overlooked it?
-I’m thinking so.
+Could the suicide prevention solution be found in something so simple that darned near everyone overlooked it?

-Please take the time to check-out Ursula Whiteside, and team’s, work at Now Matters Now.
+Please take the time to check out Dr. Ursula Whiteside and team’s work at Now Matters Now.
 You’ll find plenty of suicide and general problem resolving resources – for you and others.

 Be sure to read Jason Cherkis’ “The Best Way to Save People From Suicide.”
 There’s a ton of info I couldn’t include here.

 Looking for more interesting and useful mood and anxiety disorder-related tidbits?
 You’ll find them in hundreds of Chipur articles.